mongodb/specifications/source/benchmarking/benchmarking.md

     - Move "Run Command" micro-benchmark out of composite
     - Reduced amount of data held in memory and sent to/from the server to decrease memory pressure and increase number of iterations in a reasonable time (e.g. file sizes and number of documents in certain datasets changed)
-    - Create empty collections/indexes during the 'before' phase when appropriate
+    - Create empty collections/indexes during the `before` phase when appropriate
     - Updated data set sizes to account for changes in the source file structure/size